pen-name-deseree/website/README.md

 	- change color of nav background line 503 in SASS/jekyll-theme-prologue
 	- editing the home page descriptions are in _sections.
 You may want to turn off href for the images
 	- you can change the footer details in _includes/footer.html
 	- adding a BOOK.
 Male sure you provide the href link to the page where it needs to point to.
 Edit file _sections/portfolio.html
 	- adding a BLOG page or pages! enter the blog.html file and remove the x before every line
-	- .*shades section changes background color or image
+	- .*shades in SASS/jekyll-theme-prologue section changes background color or image
+	- navbar links are automatically created if you add a .md or .html page in root.
+To hide these links but still maintain page functionality
+	frontmatter should have hide: true.
+	- WE STILL DO NOT KNOW how to use a new folder under root.
+This site has a different way of adding container collections in the config file.
+	Maybe this is the reason.